ory/docs/docs/performance/hydra.md

 using [rakyll/hey](https://github.com/rakyll/hey).
 Please note that these benchmarks run against the in-memory storage adapter of ORY Hydra.
 These benchmarks represent what performance you would get with a zero-overhead database implementation.

-We do not include benchmarks against databases (e.g. MySQL or PostgreSQL) as the performance greatly differs between deployments (e.g. request latency, database configuration) and tweaking individual things may greatly improve performance.
+We do not include benchmarks against databases (e.g. MySQL, PostgreSQL or CockroachDB) as the performance greatly differs between deployments (e.g. request latency, database configuration) and tweaking individual things may greatly improve performance.
 We believe, for that reason, that benchmark results for these database adapters are difficult to generalize and potentially deceiving.
 They are thus not included.